xmake-io/xmake-docs/guide/faq.md

 $ xmake [-w|--warning]
 ```

-## How to scan source code and generate xmake.lua automaticlly
+## How to scan source code and generate xmake.lua automaticlly?

 You only need run the following command: